writethedocs/www/docs/conf/eu/2016/news/cfp-new-deadline.rst

 Submit your talk by June 10th
 ===================================

 There is still time to submit your talk to Write the Docs!
-The `Call for Proposals <http://www.writethedocs.org/conf/eu/2016/cfp/>`_ is open until **June 10th at Midnight PST** – we've added an extra week to the deadline because so much has been going at WTD NA and Pycon!
+The `Call for Proposals <http://www.writethedocs.org/conf/eu/2016/cfp/>`_ is open until **June 10th at Midnight PST** – we've added an extra week to the deadline because so much has been going at Write the Docs Portland and Pycon!
 So make sure to get your talk in.

 Remember, too – on the `Call for Proposals <http://www.writethedocs.org/conf/eu/2016/cfp/>`_ page, we’ve got some tips and examples to help inspire you.
 And if you’ve got an idea, but you’re not sure what to do with it, ask for feedback on `Slack <http://slack.writethedocs.org/>`_.
 Your fellow documentarians will be happy to help!